 - have member representation on the board of directors

 - must have at least 60 per cent of voting rights held by transacting shareholders

 - have a constitution that includes a description of the co-op's activities — this must be filed with us

-- return their profits to shareholders as rebates or as shares instead of rebates.
+- typically return a portion of their profits to shareholders as rebates or as shares instead of rebates.

 Registering a co-op

 Co-op companies incorporate as a company in the same way as other limited liability companies.
-At the same time or afterwards, they can register as a co-operative company under the Co-operative Companies Act 1996, which allows them to use ‘Co-operative’ in their company names.
+At the same time, or afterwards, they can register as a co-operative company under the Co-operative Companies Act 1996, which allows them to use ‘Co-operative’ in their company names.